Water Tank, 2015

 Station Project, 2016

-This station was a green-field construction project in Texas.
+This station was a green-field construction project.
 The scope of the project included all grading, civil, structural, mechanical and electrical work associated with the installation of new pumps, pipe, valves, fittings, platforms, stairways, pump buildings, bridge crane, electrical substation, electrical equipment buildings, and power and control wiring.
 Additionally, Jones Contractors installed all site grading, new roads, fencing, concrete foundations and supports, as well as procurement and installation of structural steel.
 The mechanical work included fabrication, installation, bolt-up, associated fittings, reducers and coating of 2-inch thru 24-inch piping with 31,796 weld inches on 1,320 welds.
 The job accrued 29,718 safe man hours on the project while completing these tasks.
 Equipment installation included a PDC building, one prover, two meter skids, two booster pumps and strainers, four truck LACT units, two underground sump tanks, and two pig traps.

 Gathering Pipeline, 2018

-For this gathering pipeline, Jones Contractors installed approximately 12 miles of 20-inch natural gas gathering pipeline from the a well pad site to the connection location to the existing 20-inch gathering pipeline.
+For this gathering pipeline, Jones Contractors installed approximately 12 miles of 20-inch natural gas gathering pipeline from a well pad site to the connection location to the existing 20-inch gathering pipeline.
 This included installation of a 20-inch launcher at the Lite 11-11 well pad location and 16-inch launchers at the Lite 31-11 and 41-11 well pad sites to allow for the pigging of the new pipeline system.
 The 31-11 and 41-11 well pad connections included 16-inch laterals from the well pad and a WYE fitting connection to the new 20-inch gathering pipeline.
 Two new block valve locations were also installed.

 Booster Station, 2017-18